All Ocean Yachts BC 103 Multi Purpose Explorer Fiberglass - 2021 103' ALL OCEAN YACHTS Explorer

 There is a full wet bar located forward by the door to the main saloon.

-The lazarette is 21’x12’6”.
-It can be accessed via the deck hatches or at the door from the swim platform.
+The lazarrete is 21’x12’6”, it can be accessed via the deck hatches or at the door from the swim platform.

 This area is also highly flexible and can accommodate a full dive center, toys, sails or other gear.

 The preferred layout is to have the captain’s cabin up behind the wheelhouse.
-The cabin has a full size double bed with drawers under, hanging locker with drawers and head with separate shower.
+The cabin has a full size double bed with draws under, hanging locker with draws and head with separate shower.

 There is a large crew lounge located aft of the crew cabins on the port side.
 It has a 6’6” settee with lowering table to make a bunk to carry an extra short term crew or guide.
 There is storage under it.
 Across from it is a counter with sink, fridge and microwave above.
 The lounge leads to either stairs to the galley or aft to the full size laundry with direct access to the guest areas.